tnixon/large_concept_model/examples/evaluation/README.md

 Explain: In the above script, `cnn_dailymail` and `3.0.0` is the name and configuration of the dataset as available in HuggingFace `datasets`, `article` and `highlights` are source and summary columns.
 The `prompt_prefix` and `prompt_suffix` are optional arguments, if specified they will be prepended and appended to each source text to form the complete prompt.
 These arguments are useful if you want to embed the prompts into the dataset, and let them process all at once together with the text.
 Alternatively, we can specify them at later phase, when we evaluate the model (in which case the model will process the prompts on the fly)

+> **_NOTE:_**  When `prompt_prefix` or `prompt_suffix` are specified, the dataset schema will change, i.e. the columns are renamed to "prompt" for input and "answer" for output.
+This is to indicate that we are handling the "processed" dataset and not the original one.

 The output will be stored in different files `[split].jsonl` under the directory `output_dir`.